exponea/exponea-android-sdk/Documentation/IN_APP_MESSAGES.md

         }
     }
 ```

+Method `trackInAppMessageClose` will track a 'close' event with 'interaction' field of TRUE value by default.
+You are able to use a optional parameter 'interaction' of this method to override this value.

 > The behaviour of `trackInAppMessageClick` and `trackInAppMessageClose` may be affected by the tracking consent feature, which in enabled mode considers the requirement of explicit consent for tracking.
 Read more in [tracking consent documentation](./TRACKING_CONSENT.md).